Deez-puff/DHT11-Environment-Monitor/README.md

 # Smart Room Temperature & Humidity Monitoring System

-A microcontroller-based system designed to monitor **room temperature and humidity in real time** using an **Arduino UNO** and **DHT11 sensor**.
+A reliable and cost-effective **embedded systems project** that monitors **ambient temperature and humidity in real time** using an **Arduino UNO** and **DHT11 sensor**.
-The measured values are displayed on a **16×2 I2C LCD**, and an **alert buzzer** is triggered when the temperature exceeds a predefined threshold.
+The system provides **instant visual feedback** via a **16×2 I2C LCD** and **audible alerts** using a buzzer when temperature exceeds a predefined safety threshold.

 ---

-## 📌 Project Overview

-Maintaining a safe indoor environment is important for comfort and safety.
-This project continuously senses environmental parameters and provides **visual and audible alerts**, making it suitable for smart rooms, laboratories, and small-scale monitoring applications.
+## 🔍 Problem Statement

+Monitoring indoor environmental conditions is essential for ensuring **comfort, safety, and equipment protection** in homes, laboratories, and workspaces.
+Manual monitoring is inefficient and error-prone.
+This project addresses the problem by providing an **automated, real-time monitoring solution** using embedded hardware.

 ---

+## 🎯 Project Objectives

+- Measure room temperature and humidity accurately
+- Display real-time sensor data on an LCD
+- Trigger an alert when temperature exceeds a safe limit
+- Provide serial output for debugging and validation
+- Build a scalable foundation for future IoT upgrades

+---

+## 🧠 System Architecture

+DHT11 Sensor
+↓
+Arduino UNO
+↓
+┌─────────────────────────────┐
+│ 16×2 I2C LCD → Live Display│
+│ Buzzer → Alert System│
+│ Serial Monitor → Debugging │
+└─────────────────────────────┘

-## 🔧 Hardware Components
+## 🧰 Hardware Components

 - Arduino UNO
 - DHT11 Temperature & Humidity Sensor
 - 16×2 LCD with I2C Module